prebid/prebid.github.io/dev-docs/bidders/adtelligent.md

 ### Additional Configuration

-It is possible to configure requests to be splitted in chunks to have less bid requests in single http request (default value is 10)
+It is possible to configure requests to be split into chunks so as to have fewer bid requests in a single http request (default value is 10).

 ```
     pbjs.setBidderConfig({